microsoft/cloudsqlworkshop/cloudsqlworkshop/07_Deploy_Manage_Optimize_AzureSQLDB/readme.md

 3. You should see three choices for Azure SQL.
 Use the choice called **SQL databases,** leave the default Single database, and click **Create**.
 4. Now go to Basics through Additional Settings tabs based on the scenario requirements listed above in this module.
 Here are a few tips as you use the portal to deploy the database.

     > <strong>Tip</strong>: Notice in the Azure Portal the new option to create an Azure Database for free.
 You could use this offer during the workshop but may run out of free vCore usage based on the exercises in this module.
-This is a great way to get started with Azure SQL Database.
+This is a great way to get started with Azure SQL Database so consider this for the future.
 You can learn more at https://azure.microsoft.com/free/services/sql-database/.

-    - For Server, select Create new and use the options listed in the scenario requirements above in this module.
+    - For Server, select **Create new** and use the options listed in the scenario requirements above in this module.
     - For Networking, select Public Endpoint, Check Allow Azure services and resources to access this server and all other options should be left as default.
     - When you are done with your choices, click **Review + Create**.
-A brief validation will occur and then you can click Create to start the deployment.
+A brief validation will occur and then you can click **Create** to start the deployment.
 Your screen will change to say Deployment in progress.
 You can leave this screen up or change context as this is an async operation.
 If you stay on this screen click on **Go to Resource**.

+    Most deployments of this size complete in a matter of minutes.

 5. After the deployment completes take note in the Azure Portal of the Server Name and the database name.
 You can go back and find these at any time using the home page in the portal or through search.